GoofyAF/dotfiles/README.md

 + profit?

 ### References, Sources, and Thanks
-The vim indentline plugis is courtesty of: https://github.com/Yggdroot/indentLine \n The original guide on how to implement it is from: https://www.arthurkoziel.com/setting-up-vim-for-yaml/
+"The vim indentline plugis is courtesty of: https://github.com/Yggdroot/indentLine \n" The original guide on how to implement it is from: https://www.arthurkoziel.com/setting-up-vim-for-yaml/